atodorov/atodorov.github.com/content/_posts/2014-08-03-book-review-4-hour-workweek.markdown

 Step 2: Elimination
 -------------------

-{% blockquote BRUCE LEE %}
+> One does not accumulate but eliminate.
-One does not accumulate but eliminate.
+> It is not daily increase but daily decrease.
-It is not daily increase but daily decrease.
+> The height of cultivation always runs to simplicity.
-The height of cultivation always runs to simplicity.
+>
-{% endblockquote %}
+> BRUCE LEE

 In this chapter Tim talks about developing selective ignorance of information,